7. MONEY, TIPS

 1. SPECIAL COVID CONSIDERATIONS

-Q. Do I need to be vaccinated against Covid-19 or have a negative test result to enter Mexico?
+Q. Do I need to be vaccinated against Covid-19 to travel on this tour?

 Q. Do I need to have a negative Covid-19 test to return home?